someonesdad1/hobbyutil/project_list.rst

 |   Creates a dictionary object in python that lets you treat it in both directions as a mapping.
 It's an example of a discrete bijection.
 | `util/cnt.zip <util/cnt.zip>`_ (50)
 |   Command-line utility to count the number of bytes in a file and present a histogram of the results.
-| `util/color.py <util/color.py>`_ (11)
+| `util/color.py <util/color.py>`_ (14)
 |   Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
+Includes functions to show regular expression matches in text printed to the console; these functions are helpful when you are developing complicated regular expressions.
 | `util/dedent.py <util/dedent.py>`_ (1)
 |   Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.
 | `util/dep.py <util/dep.py>`_ (9)
 |   Script to display a python program's module dependencies.
-The modules are classified by type.
+The modules are classified by type (standard library modules and user modules).
 It won't find *.pyc/*.pyo files nor modules the imports depend on.
+It uses regular expressions to find import lines in the script, so it may show lines that aren't true imports (e.g., an import line inside a conditional that's always false).
-| `util/ds.zip <util/ds.zip>`_ (119)
+| `util/ds.zip <util/ds.zip>`_ (123)
 |   Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
 I use this script to lauch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
 | `util/dup.py <util/dup.py>`_ (14)
 |   Python script to find duplicated files in a directory tree.